 No significant trees are contained within the green.
 It is primarily a hardscape designed with open views to accommodate heavy use and multiple venues.
+Surrounding the outer edge of the amphitheater are flagpoles from the Native American Tribes of Oregon Flagpole Project (2012).
 (Refer to the Campus Heritage Landscape Plan and Survey of Historic Buildings and Landscapes.)